Kanchenjunga Circuit Trek

 • Complimentary welcome dinner

-• Two-night stay on arrival in Kathmandu with breakfast included.
+• Three-night stay on arrival in Kathmandu with breakfast included.

 • All necessary trekking permits for Kanchenjunga, TIMS card, etc.